E-commerce

 New brand

-Indexing, structure, first pillar pages, measurement
+Indexing, structure, initial pillar pages, measurement

-Spreading efforts across too many competitive queries
+Spreading across too many competitive queries

-Few impressions on non-brand queries
+Few impressions on non-branded queries

 Growth